 Charlecote's winter wildlife

 Now that the leaves have fallen, Charlecote's parkland is the perfect place for a birdwatching expedition.
-The deer still roam freely and cheeky squirrels are scavenging for food all around.
+The deer roam freely and cheeky squirrels are scavenging for food all around.
 There's plenty of food for the squirrels in the parkland but they do like the easy option of raiding our birdfeeders in the spinney.

 We recommend sturdy boots or wellies for a winter walk in the parkland.